ibm-vpc/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

 - `boot_volume`  (Optional, List) A list of boot volumes for an instance.

   Nested scheme for `boot_volume`:
   - `allowed_use` - (Optional, List) The usage constraints to be matched against requested instance or bare metal server properties to determine compatibility.
+Can only be specified if source_snapshot is bootable.
+If not specified, the value of this property will be inherited from the source_image.

     Nested schema for `allowed_use`:
     - `api_version` - (Optional, String) The API version with which to evaluate the expressions.
-If specified, the value must be between `2019-01-01` and today's date (in UTC).
-If unspecified, the version query parameter value will be used.

-    - `bare_metal_server` - (Optional, String) The expression that must be satisfied by the properties of a bare metal server provisioned using the image data in this volume.
+    - `bare_metal_server` - (Optional, String)The expression that must be satisfied by the properties of a bare metal server provisioned using the image data in this volume.
 If unspecified, the expression will be set to true.
 The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.

-    ~> **NOTE** </br> In addition, the following property is supported, corresponding to the BareMetalServer property: </br>
+    ~> **NOTE** </br> In addition, the following property is supported, corresponding to the `BareMetalServer` property: </br>
       **&#x2022;** `enable_secure_boot` - (boolean) Indicates whether secure boot is enabled.

     - `instance` - (Optional, String) The expression that must be satisfied by the properties of a virtual server instance provisioned using this volume.
 If unspecified, the expression will be set to true.
 The expression follows [Common Expression Language](https://github.com/google/cel-spec/blob/master/doc/langdef.md), but does not support built-in functions and macros.

-    ~> **NOTE** </br> In addition, the following variables are supported, corresponding to `Instance` </br>
+    ~> **NOTE** </br> In addition, the following variables are supported, corresponding to `Instance` properties: </br>
       **&#x2022;** `gpu.count` - (integer) The number of GPUs. </br>
       **&#x2022;** `gpu.manufacturer` - (string) The GPU manufacturer. </br>
       **&#x2022;** `gpu.memory` - (integer) The overall amount of GPU memory in GiB (gibibytes). </br>